-provide funding for upfront costs and initial expenses in order to get the program started.
+Tax increment, CFDs and developer participation are the sources of funding that are most likely to be available to provide funding for the Agency's Redevelopment Program, while private capital will provide funding for upfront costs and initial expenses in order to get the program started.
 Secondary funding sources are less likely to be available.
-Complementary sources would not provide direct funding for the Redevelopment Program.
-However, they could be used for economic development, business support and expansion, neighborhood improvements, and community enhancement, which would enhance the effectiveness of the Redevelopment Program.
+Complementary sources would not provide direct funding for the Agency's Redevelopment Program.
+However, they could be used for economic development, business support and expansion, neighborhood improvements, and community enhancement, which would enhance the effectiveness of the Agency's Redevelopment Program.

-Table V-1 summarizes the potential funding sources other than tax increment that could be available to assist in financing the Redevelopment Program.
+Table V-1 summarizes the potential funding sources other than tax increment that could be available to assist in financing the Agency's Redevelopment Program.
 Appendix E presents these funding sources in more detail, including the responsible entity, a summary of the source, and the amount available if known for each potential source.
 Within Appendix E, Table E-1 groups funding sources by primary, secondary, and complementary sources of funding.
 Funding sources considered to be unavailable or unlikely are also listed in Appendix E, Table E-1.